wanhakim/GenAIStudio/README.md

 _Note: This setup has been validated on a system running Ubuntu 22.04 on an Intel(R) Xeon(R) Platinum 8468 server with 1000GB memory and 300GB local storage._

 ### Prerequisites
 GenAIStudio requires an on-premise Kubernetes cluster.
 If your server does not have Kubernetes set up, please install and setup `kubectl` from the official [Kubernetes](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
+Alternatively, you can try out our [setup script](./setup-scripts/setup-onpremise-kubernetes/readme.md).

 ### Installation
+The installation is done using genai-studio-playbook script.
+The script will
+- Deploy a persistent volume for prometheus and a customized monitoring stack based on prometheus-community/kube-prometheus-stack (which contains both Prometheus and Grafana) in the monitoring namespace.
+- Deploy the studio-backend, studio-frontend and also a studio-nginx in the studio namespace.

+The installation can be done with the following steps:

 1. **Clone this repo to your server.**
 	```sh
 	git clone https://github.com/opea-project/GenAIStudio